 Seasonal Demand Changes

 As is the case for any food item, the demand for a lot of food items fluctuates during the year.
 During times when they are in season means people will want to get more of those items and then the demand will fall as the season ends.
-This can hugely impact supply chains as they try to utilize their warehouse space and distribution elements for other purposes.
+This can hugely impact supply chains as they try to utilise their warehouse space and distribution elements for other purposes.
 To deal with the changing volumes, you also need to make sure you have sufficient people to meet the demands at the warehouse, and in distribution.
 This is where manual work also fails as sudden changes in demand may mean that you may not have sufficient staff to complete the order in time.
 Automation can vastly improve the situation and a lot of companies are actively looking for such solutions.

 More Unique Items

 The demand for more and more flavours and cultural mixing is probably the biggest impacting factor to food distribution businesses, especially the small ones.
 Keeping up with new food ingredients constantly can put a lot of strain on warehouses and manual labour is simply not cut out to meet the brutal demands it can create.
 A lot of well-known companies that have grown large in the recent years are turning towards robotics and line automation to meet with such demands and while it is not perfect still, it is certainly creating a huge difference in the efficiency and customer satisfaction level of people getting food items from those distribution centres.